 Revisiting the theme of the covered face three decades later, the Falling Woman works heighten the tension between revealing and obscuring – the female figures hold their dresses open to bare their breasts while faces remain covered by hair and fabric.
 The genesis of the confrontational naked female form and its iterations evolved from Yokoo’s childhood experience of being taken by his mother to the women’s section of the local communal hot baths.
 For the artist, the event was erotic, fearful and formative.

-Juxtaposing familiar motifs rooted in his childhood and early 20th century European avant-garde painting techniques, the recent portraits depict women resembling those found on the labels for Banshu-ori textiles (a product of Yokoo’s hometown) with their faces concealed by seemingly random household items – a cabbage, a roll of paper towel, a hat.
+Juxtaposing familiar motifs rooted in his childhood and early 20th century European avant-garde painting techniques, the Mystery Woman portraits depict women resembling those found on the labels for Banshu-ori textiles and Harima matchboxes (products from Yokoo’s hometown), but with their faces concealed by seemingly random household items – a cabbage, a roll of paper towel, a hat.
 The playful yet unsettling mystery of his subjects recall the work of Francis Picabia and Marcel Duchamp, whom Yokoo cites as important influences throughout his career.
 The artist assembles a pastiche of cultural references and styles – allusions to advertising, kitschy nationalism, ukiyo-e and vintage Hollywood – that integrate personal and collective memories.